cicconee/go-cicd-example/README1.md

 ### Generating SSH Keys

 The server will require the use of two seperate SSH keys.

-The first key will be for the root user.
-This key is very important as gaining access to this key will give root access to the server.
-The second key is for the Github Actions deployer.
-This key will be for a user with limited access.
+The first key will be for a user that belongs to the `sudo` group.
+This account will have elevated privileges.

+The second key will be for the CI/CD pipeline user.
+This account will have limited access.

-Generate the root key.
+Generate the `sudo` user key.
 It is highly recommended to password protect your SSH keys.

 ```sh
 ssh-keygen
 ```

-You will be prompted to save and name the key.
+You will be prompted to name the key.
 I like to name my keys by service (and role if it applies).

 ```
 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/USER/.ssh/id_rsa): /Users/USER/.ssh/digitalocean